basilhendroff/truenas-iocage-wordpress/README.md

 ### Post-Installation Tasks

 ## Support and Discussion

+There are numberous resources for WordPress and it's themes and plugins.

+Questions or issues about this resource can be raised in [this forum thread]().
+Support is limited to getting WordPress up and running in a FreeNAS jail.
+It doesn't extend to theme and plugin set-up and configuration.

+### Troubleshooting

 ### To Do
 Some, if not all, of the manual post-installation tasks could be included into the script.
 I was also unsuccesful in getting later versions of MariaDB to work with WordPress.
 If you're able to assist with any of this, or help refine the script and its dependencies, please consider submitting a pull request at https://github.com/basilhendroff/freenas-iocage-wordpress.

-I'd also like to hear of any other suggestions for improving the performance, reliability, or security of this resource in the context of the present scope i.e HTTP for the WordPress jail(s) as the local network is trusted with external (HTTPS) access to the WordPress jail(s) granted via a reverse proxy.
-This resource scope will not change.
+I'd also like to hear of any other suggestions for improving the performance, reliability, or security of this resource in the context of its scope i.e HTTP for the WordPress jail(s) as the local network is trusted with external (HTTPS) access granted via a reverse proxy.
+It's not my intention to expand the resource scope.

 ## Disclaimer
 It's your data.
 It's your responsibility.
 This resource is provided as a community service.
 Use it at your own risk.